 Figure 11 shows a more detailed evolution of one plume that corresponds to the plume B in Figure 10.
-At time t = 0there are two quanta of hot material in the tail.
+At time t = 0 there are two quanta of hot material in the tail.
 The first quantum approaches the 660 km boundary.
 At t = 1.8 Myr the secondary mantle plume is born from this quantum.
 It has a thin tail and a large head.
 At t = 3.6 Myr the tail of this secondary plume breaks up, and his head spreads out along the surface.
-At the same time t = 3.6 Myr a new secondary plume is born at the phase boundary.
-At time t = 5.4 Myr this new secondary plume reaches the surface.